 To determine how much equity you have, you’ll need to know how much your home is worth.
-When you refinance, your lender will require an appraisal of the home to determine the value.
+When you refinance, your mortgage lender will require an appraisal of the home to determine the value.
 Your equity will be based on what your home is worth when you refinance – not what it was worth when you bought it.
-To find out how much equity you have, simply divide your current loan balance (how much you owe) by your current home value.
+To find out how much equity you have, simply subtract your current loan balance (how much you owe) from your current home value.

 If you didn’t put 20% down on your home when you bought it, you’re probably paying for private mortgage insurance (PMI) as part of your monthly payment.
 PMI protects your lender in case you default on your loan.

 Getting rid of PMI doesn’t necessarily require a refinance.
 Once you hit 20% equity in your home, you can ask your lender to remove PMI.
 There are a few things to keep in mind about this: